Camera paths and events can edited. Below are a few examples of modifications that can be made.

 - Select the camera path that you wish to modify.
 A frame is now visible around the camera path.

-Stretching and rotating a camera path
+Stretching a camera path

 Editing a path event

 - Click the Select single object tool on the 2D toolbar, or hit "S" on your keyboard so that you are in Single Select mode.